 Here’s what you need to know about sobriety checkpoint law in Maine…

 Sobriety checkpoints are sometimes known as “OUI roadblocks”.
 They are points on the roads in Maine where the police either stop every vehicle or a random selection of vehicles, to check for drivers over the legal alcohol limit or under the influence of drugs.

-These checkpoints can be set up at any time but often appear more frequently during holiday periods and in the summertime.
+These checkpoints can be set up at any time, but often appear more frequently during holiday periods and in the summer.

 While “reasonable suspicion” of a crime being committed is necessary to stop a person for most crimes in the U.S., the Supreme Court has exempted sobriety checkpoints from this requirement.

 This is because these brief stops are generally considered to be in the public interest and minimally invasive of the right to personal privacy.
 However, to be lawful, the checkpoints must be set up in a particular way and conform to several requirements.
 Otherwise, they may be unconstitutional.